 Edge SDK -- Quickstart Guide

 This guide walks you through creating a new edge adapter project from scratch using the Zequent Edge SDK.
-By the end, you will have a running Quarkus application that receives commands from the platform and can push telemetry data.
+By the end, you will have an adapter application that can be packaged as a container image, receive commands from the platform, and push telemetry data.

 Prerequisites